 French study highlights key role of social dialogue in micro and small companies

-The publication ‘DARES Résultats’ from the French Ministry of Employment has recently released a study which analyses the role of social dialogue in shaping micro and small companies (MSEs) in France.
+The publication ‘DARES Résultats’ from the French Ministry of Labour has recently released a study which analyses the role of social dialogue in shaping micro and small companies (MSEs) in France.

 As MSEs are often below the legal threshold required for employee representation and collective bargaining, social dialogue becomes a key element to support good industrial relations.
 In this aspect, the study provides data and statistics on employee participation and involvement in four major topics, including wages, employment, working conditions and working time.